CONSERVATION and BEHAVIOUR

 Why are tigers so popular?

-We are investigating this question, thanks to funding from the National Geographic Society.
-The results of our first study from this project are now available!
-We found that participants prefered large, multi-coloured and cool-toned imaginary animals, and we could use these characteristics to predict the number of donations given to real animals.
+We investigated this question, thanks to funding from the National Geographic Society.
+The results of this project are now available!
+In the first study, we found that participants preferred large, multi-coloured and cool-toned imaginary animals, and we could use these characteristics to predict the number of donations given to real animals.
 You can learn more about the real animals we used, and read about the research here, or watch the short video summary below:

 Like all the studies in this project, we used imaginary animals designed by the artist Rory McCann.
 When trying to investigate why some animals are more popular than others, it's difficult to determine whether people's preferences are as a result of the animal's appearance, or because of things people know about the animals, like how rare they are.
 As the animals we use are fictional, we can determine whether differences in preferences are due to the appearance of the animals themselves, or due to the information we provide about the fictional animals.